Meg Calkins, FASLA, FCELA

 * Meg discusses her work in the Landscape Architecture + Environmental Planning department in this video!*

-Calkins’ scholarship focus is on the environmental and human health impacts of site construction materials.
-She wrote the book Materials for Sustainable Sites: A Complete Guide to the Selection, Evaluation and Use of Sustainable Construction Materials in 2009 and is currently working on the second edition.
+Meg’s scholarship focus is on the environmental and human health impacts of site construction materials and details.
+She wrote the book Materials for Sustainable Sites: A Complete Guide to the Selection, Evaluation and Use of Sustainable Construction Materials in 2009.
 She edited and contributed to The Sustainable Sites Handbook: A Complete Guide to the Principles, Strategies and Best Practices for Sustainable Landscapes in 2012.
-She conceived of this book to provide information on the strategies and technologies that support the Sustainable Sites Initiative (SITES) credits.
-The book was translated and published by China Architectural and Building Press in 2017.
+The book provides information on the strategies and technologies that support the Sustainable Sites Initiative (SITES) credits.
+Meg is currently writing a book with the working title Details and Materials for Resilient Sites.

-As one of the founding members of the Sustainable Sites Initiative (SITES), Calkins has taken an active leadership role in development and implementation of the Standard since 2003.
-In the early years of SITES, she collaborated with a small, interdisciplinary group of professionals on development of credits and standards for all sections.
-As the Standard became more detailed, she focused on development and refinement of credits related to materials, construction, and waste.
-In 2016, she worked on development of the SITES Accredited Professional Exam and is currently the SITES representative to the Green Business Certification Institute (GBCI).
+As one of the founding members of the Sustainable Sites Initiative (SITES), Meg has taken an active leadership role in the development and implementation of the Standard since 2003.
+In the early years of SITES, Meg collaborated with a small, interdisciplinary group of professionals on the development of credits and standards for all sections.
+As the Standard became more detailed, she focused on development and refinement of credits related to materials, construction and waste.
+Meg has written twenty-five articles for Landscape Architecture magazine and currently she serves on the magazine’s Editorial Advisory Board.

 Calkins is active in the American Society of Landscape Architects (ASLA).
 In 2013, she served on the ASLA Professional Awards Jury and in 2016, she was a member of the National ASLA Student Awards Jury.
 In 2017 she was invited to serve on the ASLA Honors and Awards Advisory Committee.
 In 2022, she was elevated to Fellow in the Council of Educators in Landscape Architecture (CELA).